kyma-project/serverless/module-chart/charts/docker-registry/README.md

 ## Prerequisites Details

-* PV support on underlying infrastructure (if persistence is required)
+* Persistence Volume (PV) support on underlying infrastructure (if persistence is required)

 ## Chart Details